sr3dna/androme/README.md

 Library files are in the /dist folder.
 There is a babel minified for production (ES5) and non-babel version for development (ES6).

+*** External CSS files cannot be parsed when running this program from directly your local hard drive with the file:// protocol when using Chrome.
+You can either load the HTML document from a local http:// server or embed the entire CSS file into the HTML document.
+Using a different browser might also get you past this security restriction. ***

 ```javascript
 <script src="/dist/androme.js"></script>
 <script>